Cowardly Lion: The Wiz

+The Lion is a featured character role in The Wiz, an all-Black Broadway musical adaptation of The Wonderful Wizard of Oz with songs by Charlie Smalls, a book by William F. Brown, and direction by Geoffrey Holder.
+Ted Ross first portrayed the Lion named Fleetwood Coupe de Ville when The Wiz debuted on Broadway in 1975, and he won the 1975 Tony Award for Best Featured Actor in a Musical for his portrayal.

-In the 1978 film version of the all black Broadway play, the Lion was portrayed by Ted Ross, who won a Tony for his Broadway portrayal.
-David Alan Grier portrayed the Lion in 2015's The Wiz Live!.
+Ross reprised his role as the Lion in Motown Productions and Universal Pictures' 1978 film version of The Wiz, directed by Sidney Lumet.
+David Alan Grier portrayed the Lion in 2015's The Wiz Live!, an NBC television special adapted from the musical by director Kenny Leon and teleplay writer Harvey Fierstein.

 Return to Oz

-In the 1985 spiritual sequel to The Wizard of Oz, the Cowardly Lion is briefly seen at the end of the film.
+In the 1985 spiritual sequel to The Wizard of Oz, the Lion is briefly seen at the end of the film.
 Unlike the 1939 film, this version is a puppet and walks on all fours.
 He is also shown growling rather than speaking.

 The Oz Kids

-In 1996, they made an animated cartoon series The Oz Kids.
-The Cowardly Lion (voiced by unknown) rules the kingdom to the south of Emerald City, Quadling Country and has two cubs, Bela and Boris.
-His son Boris is afraid of things just like his father.
+In the 1996 animated cartoon series The Oz Kids, the Lion (voiced by unknown) rules the kingdom to the south of Emerald City, Quadling Country and has two cubs, Bela and Boris.
+His son Boris is afraid of things, like his father.

 Legends of Oz: Dorothy's Return

-The Cowardly Lion appeared in the animated film Legends of Oz: Dorothy's Return (which is based on Dorothy of Oz), voiced by Jim Belushi.
+The Lion appeared in the animated film Legends of Oz: Dorothy's Return, which is based on Dorothy of Oz, voiced by Jim Belushi.

 Oz: The Great and Powerful

-The Cowardly Lion makes a brief cameo in Oz: The Great and Powerful, as a CGI character.
-He briefly tries to attack Oz (played by James Franco) and his monkey companion Finley (voiced by Zach Braff), but Oz uses his magic to create a velvet fog that intimidates the lion, causing him to immediately retreat.
+The Lion makes a brief cameo in the 2013 film Oz: The Great and Powerful, as a CGI character.
+He briefly tries to attack Oz (played by James Franco) and his monkey companion Finley (voiced by Zach Braff), but Oz uses his magic to create a velvet fog that intimidates the Lion, causing him to immediately retreat.

+Wicked

+In Wicked, the 2024 film adaptation of the first act of the musical of the same name, itself an adaptation of a novel of the same name, the Lion appears as a lion cub used in a demonstration on how to subdue talking animals and prevent them from speaking by keeping them in cages.
+Elphaba, the titular Wicked Witch of the West, notes that he appears "frightened" when threatened in his cage, a nod to the role he will play as an adult in the sequel, Wicked: For Good (2025).
+She stages a rescue, and the experience of the escape with the Cowardly Lion Cub radicalizes her in favor of the talking animals and their cause of freedom.

+The Cowardly Lion appeares in Wicked: For Good, voiced by Colman Domingo.